Kaitiaki Technical Support, Ngāti Whātua Ōrākei Whai Maia Limited

 Don't turn down an opportunity just because no one in your tribe is heading that way, Hinengarangi says.

-She appreciates the continued support and safe learning environment AUT offers.
+She appreciated the continued support and safe learning environment AUT offered.

 “The support I received at my first meeting with a course counsellor before I had enrolled at AUT is the same support I’ve received throughout my years at AUT.
 The staff are understanding and go above and beyond, whether it's a lecturer, Student Hub advisor or course counsellor.”